Symtoms and Diagnosis | Treatment | For More Information

 Pancreatitis is inflammation of the pancreas, a gland located behind the stomach.
-The pancreas produces enzymes that aid in digestion and produce hormones key in processing of sugar (glucose) in the foods we eat.
+The pancreas produces enzymes that aid in digestion and produce hormones important in regulating blood sugar (glucose) in the foods we eat.
 Normally these enzymes do their work outside the pancreas.
-However, when they become activated inside the pancreas these digestive agents can damage and inflame the organ itself.
+However, when they become activated inside the pancreas, these digestive enzymes can damage and inflame the organ itself.

 Gallstones in the bile duct may block the pancreatic duct ‒ a common cause of acute (sudden onset) pancreatitis.
 Other potential reasons for the development of pancreatitis include alcohol abuse, abdominal surgery, family history, infection and cystic fibrosis, to name a few.
 Advanced GI procedures such as endoscopic retrograde cholangiopancreatography (ERCP) are often used to detect and remove gallstones that may induce pancreatitis.
 At NorthShore, our advanced therapeutic endoscopy team is investigating ways to enhance the safety and efficacy of this invaluable diagnostic and therapeutic procedure.

 Pancreatitis affects everyone differently.
 Common pancreatitis symptoms may include:

 - abdominal pain that may radiate to the back

 - jaundice (a yellow discoloration of the skin and eyes)

 The abdominal pain associated with pancreatitis may worsen after eating.

 Your gastroenterologist will ask about your medical history and conduct a physical exam.
 Blood tests may be recommended to measure certain enzyme levels that are often indicative of pancreatitis.
 You may also need to undergo imaging tests such as an abdominal ultrasound or CT or MRI scan to visually determine if gallstones are the source of your pancreatitis.